influxdata/docs-v2/content/enterprise_influxdb/v1.9/troubleshooting/frequently-asked-questions.md

 ## Why am I seeing `unable to determine if "hostname" is a meta node` when I try to add a meta node with `influxd-ctl join`?

-Meta nodes use the `/status` endpoint to determine the current state of another metanode.
+Meta nodes use the `/status` endpoint to determine the current state of another meta node.
 A healthy meta node that is ready to join the cluster will respond with a `200` HTTP response code and a JSON string with the following format (assuming the default ports):

 `"nodeType":"meta","leader":"","httpAddr":"<hostname>:8091","raftAddr":"<hostname>:8089","peers":null}`